 Fact is you can have the best methods to study and remember information, but if you're drenched in fear and negativity while you're preparing or even while you're writing the MCAT on the big day, you will NOT be performing at your 100% best, and therefore, you will NOT be able to achieve your maximum MCAT score.

 We want you at your 100% best throughout this crucial time.
-Dealing with the fear not only feels good and makes this whole process easier, but it’s also strategic because 90% of people writing with you will be emotionally unstable on the day of.
-And in the midst of their nervousness, they’ll definitely lack clarity of thinking – which you will have.
+Minimizing the fear not only feels good and makes this whole process easier, but it's also strategic because 90% of people writing with you will be emotionally unstable on the day of.
+And in the midst of their nervousness, they'll definitely lack clarity of thinking - which you will have.

-Those who go through MCAT prep in constant fear, stress, worry, and anxiety, are facing lower chances of performing to their best abilities on the MCAT.
+We've established that those who go through MCAT prep in constant fear, stress, worry, and anxiety, are facing lower chances of performing to their best abilities on the MCAT.

 So what's the solution?
 How can you move past fear, for the sake of your own MCAT score?